strands-project/strands_3d_mapping/learn_objects_action/README.md

 This package provides an action server for performing object learning, as demonstrated at the Y2 review and published in (RA-L reference).
+It depends heavily on the STRANDS setup, in particular the robot PTU configuration and topological navigation.

 # Dependencies